 Swing Trading Risks and Profits

 Swing trading tends to involve larger individual profits compared to day trading.
 Because traders hold positions for several days or weeks, the price movements they capture are typically larger.
 However, with larger profits comes the potential for larger losses, especially if the market moves against a trader’s position overnight.
 Swing trading can provide better risk-to-reward ratios than day trading, but it requires patience and the ability to withstand short-term market fluctuations.
+Another critical factor shaping your results is the effect of leverage on trading style, since higher gearing can magnify both profits and losses depending on your approach.

 Position Trading Risks and Profits